onyango-granton/onyango-granton/README.md

 <div align="center">

-### Call me, Granton 😎
+## Call me, Granton 😎
 A Digital nomad 🥷🏻... bent on creating memories in life and in software design.
-Driven by innovation, simplicity and optimization.</br>
+Driven by innovation, simplicity and optimization.
 - Studied Software Engineering at [University Of Eastern Africa, Baraton](https://ueab.ac.ke/)
 - Studying Software Design at [Zone 01](https://www.zone01kisumu.ke/)